jdunkerley/jdunkerley/alteryx-cubic-splines.md

  0    0   a2   b3
 ```

+Please note the indexes here are different to those used in the Wikiversity article, as they align with a standard array starting at 0.
 For the spline, these are arrays are given by:

 ![Equation for A](https://math.now.sh?from=a_i%3D%5Cfrac%7Bh_i%7D%7Bh_i%2Bh_%7Bi%2B1%7D%7D) for ![i=0 to n-3](https://math.now.sh?from=i=0..n-3)